 Worldwide statistics show that 85% of people enter into a committed relationship by the age of 50 regardless of culture, country, or religion.

 Scientists suggest that being in a committed relationship is an evolutionary driven urge.

 Even though committed relationships are common, many couples experience relationship stress.
-In the United States, 31% of married couples characterize their relationship at any given time as distressed.
+In the United States, 31% of married couples characterize their relationship at any given time as stressed.

-Typically, this relationship stress remains unless there is treatment to fix the specific problems.
+Typically, this relationship distress remains unless there is treatment to fix the specific problems.

 Researchers have found that committed relationship distress is a significant factor in poor physical and mental health.

 Relationship distress can lead to poor physical health.

 Researchers speculate that one of the reasons for this result is that poor quality relationships may lead to risky health behaviors such as smoking, using drugs, using alcohol, poor eating, and inadequate sleep.

 Relationship researchers drawing from a comprehensive meta-analytic review from 126 studies show that marital discord was predictive of chronic fatigue, lower immune functioning, ulcers, chronic pain, atherosclerosis, hypertension, cardiovascular disorders, diabetes, and rheumatoid arthritis.